free things to do in New York City

 Classical Music | Works of a leading 18C British theatre composer, performed by Early Music ensemble.

 The Queens Consort is a professional early music instrument ensemble.
-The group plays on period instruments and in baroque style.
+The group plays on period instruments more and in baroque style.
 This is the first concert/lecture of The Queens Consort's series program entitled "The Arne Project".
 Thomas Augustine Arne was an English composer.
 He wrote the patriotic song Rule Britannia, a version of God Save the King, which became the British national anthem, and the song A-Hunting We Will Go.
 Arne was a leading British theatre composer of the 18th century, working at Drury Lane and Covent Garden.
 The Queens Consort brings a guest from Memorial University in Newfoundland -- a musicologist and Arne scholar who has spent years traveling back and forth to the British Library to collect and reconstruct little-known works by Thomas Arne.
-The Queens Consort: Claire Smith Bermingham, Baroque Violin Daniel McCarthy, Baroque Violin Margret Hjaltested, Baroque Viola Anneke Schaul-Yoder, Baroque Cello Aya Hamada, Harpsichord
+The Queens Consort: Claire Smith Bermingham, Baroque Violin Daniel McCarthy, Baroque Violin Margret Hjaltested, Baroque Viola Anneke Schaul-Yoder, Baroque Cello Aya Hamada, Harpsichord less

 New York City, NY; NYC